 Six days after I delivered, I had a PET scan.
 The PET scan showed negative for cancer cells.
 After four chemo treatments, I was in remission!
 I completed my last two rounds of chemo and finished chemo on April 5, 2018 while I was still on maternity leave.

 To reduce the chances of my cancer reoccurring, I completed 17 rounds of radiation in May 2018.
 I finished radiation and thus all of my cancer treatment on May 25, 2018.
 It also happened to be the last week of my maternity leave!
-I’m now back at work, settling back into my new normal life with two kids that keep me busy!
+I’m now back at work, settling into my new life with two kids that keep me busy!